rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 > ## Blocking
 >
-> * Try this code and see what happens.
+> - Try this code and see what happens.
+> - (If you are using the MPICH library, this example might automagically work.
+With OpenMPI it shouldn't)
-> * How would you change the code to fix the problem?
+> - How would you change the code to fix the problem?
 >
 >~~~
 > #include <stdio.h>